Article

 How it works

-A popular prioritization model, the RICE scoring evaluates features based on four criteria: Reach, Impact, Confidence, and Effort.
+RICE is a data-driven prioritization framework that helps teams rank features based on four factors: Reach, Impact, Confidence, and Effort.

 The formula for RICE score is: